Yo-Yo Ma: Career

 Ma was featured on John Williams's soundtrack to the Hollywood film Seven Years in Tibet (1997).
-He was heard on the soundtrack of Crouching Tiger, Hidden Dragon (2000), and Master and Commander: The Far Side of the World (2003).
+He was heard on the soundtrack of Crouching Tiger, Hidden Dragon (2000) and Master and Commander: The Far Side of the World (2003).
 He collaborated with Williams again on the score for Memoirs of a Geisha (2005).
 He has also worked with Italian composer Ennio Morricone and has recorded Morricone's compositions of the Dollars Trilogy, including The Good, the Bad, and the Ugly, as well as Once Upon a Time in America, The Mission, and The Untouchables.
-He has recorded over 90 albums, 19 of which are Grammy Award winners.
+He has recorded over 90 albums, 19 of which won Grammy Awards.
 He received the Award of Excellence from New York's International Center.

 In addition to his prolific musical career, Ma collaborated in 1999 with landscape architects to design a Bach-inspired garden.
 Known as the Music Garden, it interprets Bach's Suite No. 1 in G major, with the garden's sections designed to correspond to the suite's dance movements.
-Toronto enthusiastically embraced the design, originally planned for Boston, and it was subsequently built in the Harbourfront neighborhood.
+Toronto enthusiastically embraced the design, originally planned for Boston, and it was built in the Harbourfront neighborhood.

 Ma was named Peace Ambassador by then-UN Secretary-General Kofi Annan in January 2006.
 He is a founding member of the influential Chinese-American Committee of 100, which addresses the concerns of Americans of Chinese heritage.